nitingarg2015/EVA8/Assignment 4/README.md

 2.	**Achieved accuracy > 99.4 in last 2 epochs, and accuracy > 99.33 in last 5 epochs**

 ### Model Parameters
+Reached test accuracy of 99.38% in the 9th epoch
 ----------------------------------------------------------------
         Layer (type)               Output Shape         Param #
 ================================================================